open-webui/open-webui/location/setup/README.md

 The conda-start.sh script uses commands from [Open WebUI Getting Started](https://docs.openwebui.com/getting-started/) for building locally.

-The commands incude the following:
+The commands include the following:

 	# Building Frontend Using Node
 	npm i